Saint Mary's Cathedral of KonTum

 Sunset at Dak Bla River (Source: kontumcity)

-Getting to Kon Tum is quite straightforward but not without a little planning.
-The nearest international airport is in Pleiku, around 50 kilometers to the south.
+Getting to Quang Ngai Province is quite straightforward but not without a little planning.
+The nearest international airport is in Gia Lai, around 50 kilometers to the south.
 You can rent a car, take a local bus, or book a private transfer with Asia King Travel for a more comfortable journey from Pleiku.
 The journey takes around 90 minutes and winds its way through scenic highland roads with views of coffee plantations and rolling hills.

-If you're coming from Da Nang or Hoi An, there are buses to Kon Tum, though lengthy (8–10 hours).
+If you're coming from Da Nang or Hoi An, there are buses to Kon Tum Ward, though lengthy (8–10 hours).
 For a more pleasurable trip, Asia King Travel offers private transportation package tours where you have the option to stop over at significant attractions along the way.

 Travel by motorbike for more adventurous (Source: vietnammotorbiketour)

-While in Kon Tum, the cathedral is located in the center of the city and can be walked, motorbikes, or taxied to easily.
+While in Kon Tum Ward, the cathedral is located in the center of the city and can be easily walked, motorbiked, or taxied to.
 It is a short walk from most of the city center guesthouses and hotels.

-Kon Tum's Saint Mary's Cathedral is a location on the map, but above all, it is a gateway to the soul, culture, and history of Vietnam's Central Highlands.
+Saint Mary's Cathedral in Quang Ngai Province is a location on the map, but above all, it is a gateway to the soul, culture, and history of Vietnam's Central Highlands.
 From the intricately carved wooden buildings to the warmth of the local communities, it offers a rich, rewarding experience for all who visit.
 In order to truly appreciate your holiday, Asia King Travel provides edited tours, qualified guides, and seamless arrangements so you can focus on what really counts.

 Read more: Kon Tum Tour 3 Days: Central Highlands's Mesmerizing